venkatesh0029/MediBook/README.md

 **No backend?
 No problem.** MediBook includes a **zero-config Demo Mode** that simulates the entire backend using `localStorage`.

 ### Activating Demo Mode

-1. If the backend is offline, the auth page shows a **"Enable Demo Mode"** button
+1. If the backend is offline, the auth page shows an **"Enable Demo Mode"** button
 2. Click it — the app switches to local simulation instantly
 3. All CRUD operations work identically, stored in your browser